CS 4250 Project Part 6

 You will lose points if you don't illustrate a reasonably

-large fraction of the above aspects, and you don't explain why.
+large fraction of the above aspects.

 Two queries that answer the same user question (return the same results) will